csdms-contrib/topotoolbox/readme.md

         addpath(genpath('C:\path\to\wherever\you\installed\this\TopoToolbox-2'))

-To remove .git-folders on the path, run
+To remove .git-folders from the path, run

         rmpath(genpath('C:\path\to\wherever\you\installed\this\TopoToolbox-2\.git'));